rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## Learning more about Hugo

-Now that your basic blog site is accessible to the world on via your domain name, you will want to increase the depth of your knowledge about the mechanics of Hugo.
+Now that your basic blog site is accessible to the world using your domain name, you will want to further increase the depth of your knowledge about the mechanics of creating and updating your Hugo blog.
 [Hugo docs](https://gohugo.io/documentation/) is a great place to start on this quest.
 [Giraffe Academy](https://www.youtube.com/watch?v=qtIqKaDlqXo) also has a series of great Hugo video tutorials.